-I have been working with Richard Lyons Photography for many years and recently we got to collaborate on a project in a whole new way.
+I have been working with Richard Lyons Photography for many years, and recently we got to collaborate on a project in a whole new way.
 Rich grew up on the beach, surfing and enjoying the Australian sun.
-On Thursday, he underwent his 35th surgery to remove 3 more skin cancers - the result of years of sun with minimal suncare.
+On Thursday, he underwent his 35th surgery to remove three more skin cancers - the result of years of sun exposure with minimal suncare.
 This time, I joined Rich in the operating theatre with my camera to capture the process of having these cancers removed.
-We were warmly welcomed by the Doctor Walter Flapper and his team who went expertly about his business, all the while talking us through the procedure.
+We were warmly welcomed by Doctor Walter Flapper and his team, who went expertly about his business while talking us through the procedure.

-I have photographed surgeries and medical procedures in the past, and I really do enjoy the process.
-I consider myself quite skilled in the art of photography, and it is always a pleasure working with experts in other fields.
-Watching Dr Flapper at work - effortlessly cleaning, cutting, removing, and sewing was fascinating.
+I have photographed surgeries and medical procedures in the past and enjoy the process.
+I consider myself skilled in the art of photography, and it is always a pleasure working with experts in other fields.
+Watching Dr Flapper work effortlessly cleaning, cutting, removing, and sewing was fascinating.

 We are planning to present this body of work in a way that will help bring more awareness about suncare and how the decisions we make as children affect us later in life.